dudelovetech/EclipseImageJ1Plugin/README.md

 6. Added two preferences to define the install location of plugins and macros.

+7. Improved plugin compatibility by going back to AWT in some dialogs.

 ### Installation:

 **Important for MacOSX : Please add the option -Dprism.order=sw in the Eclipse.ini to avoid a crash when using JavaFX!**